hafsah1976/SVG-LOGO-GENERATOR/README.md

 This will start the application, and you'll be prompted to provide inputs for creating a logo.

-Follow application prompts provided by the application to enter logo details, such as characters, its colors, and the shapes.
+Follow the application prompts provided by the application to enter logo details, such as characters, colors, and shapes.
 After completing the prompts, the application will generate an SVG logo file named logo.svg in the project directory.

 ## Usage

 ### Walkthrough Video

-Here is a link to a walkthrough video of the a logo being generated and running a testing suite:
+Here is a link to a walkthrough video of the logo being generated and running a testing suite:

 [Walkthrough Video](https://watch.screencastify.com/v/cRxwOSAOD9cLjGuDIp7e)